 The guidelines also contemplate that at least half of each director's compensation be paid in deferred share units ("DSUs").
 Each DSU represents the right to receive one subordinate voting share of the Corporation when the director ceases to be a director.
 Towers Perrin provides advise to the Compensation Committee on policy recommendations prepared by management.
-Towers Perrin attended portions of all Compensation Committee meetings held in 2007, in person or by telephone, as requested by the Committee Chair.
-Decisions made by the Compensation Committee, however, are the responsibility of the Compensation Committee and may reflect factors and considerations other than the information and recommendations provided by Towers Perrin.
+Towers Perrin attended portions of all Compensation Committee meetings held in 2007, in person or by telephone, as requested by the Committee, however, are the responsibility of the Compensation Committee and may reflect factors and considerations other than the information and recommendations provided by Towers Perrin.